abduladi/aws-two-tier/README.md

 =================================

-1. installed ssl in certificate maanager and attached to application load balancer's listener.
+1. installed ssl in certificate maanager and attached to application load balancer's listener. inspect load balance https listener for certificate attachment.

 2. enforced redirect of HTTP traffic to HTTPS.
-These two are to support the encryption of data in transit
+These two are to support the encryption of data in transit get the elb dns name from the loab balancer details section in console call the endpoint to validate redirect to https with slef signed certifcate

-3. Implemeted web application firewall on the application load balancer
+3. Implemeted web application firewall on the application load balancer from elb detail page, change tab to integrations.
+Locate WAF integration detect status

-4. configured autoscaling policy to automate resiliency
+4. configured autoscaling policy to automate resiliency from autoscaling group detail page, change tab to Automatic Scaling to locate two auto scaling policies

 5. implemented secruity groups to control traffic for each subnet.
 This ensures only required traffic needed for smooth running of the architecture are permitted.

+from Security groups resource page inspect newly provisioned security groups with inbound and outbound rules defined to enforce only needed traffic permissions

 6. Implemented data encryption for all data at rest both in database and s3 buckets.

+7. Enforced TLS connection for DB data in transit by configuring parameter groups for the cluster and setting the rds.force_ssl flag to 1.

-7. Ensured data stores (DB and s3 are private and not publicly accessible)
+9. Ensured data stores (DB and s3 are private and not publicly accessible) DB subnet and NACL do not allow traffic from internet gateway.
+And s3 has is

-8. ensured high availability by distributing each network subnet tier of the architecture into multiple availablity zones
+10. ensured high availability by distributing each network subnet tier of the architecture into multiple availablity zones

-9. implemented routing to enforce zero path the external entities outside the vpc by ensureing no route to the internet gateway is attached to the subnet
+11. implemented routing to enforce zero path the external entities outside the vpc by ensureing no route to the internet gateway is attached to the subnet

+8. Used KMS with autmated key rotatioin to manage database password.